 That said, any of those ingredients are easy to add if you prefer your tomato basil soup a little richer.
 A drizzle of heavy cream can be added as a garnish for soup bowls and a sprinkle of freshly grated Parmesan cheese on individual bowls adds a nice touch.

-2. Roasting: Drizzle tomatoes and onions with olive oil, sprinkle with salt and pepper, and roast for about 45 minutes until soft and browned.
+- Roast: Drizzle tomatoes and onions with oil, season, and roast until soft and browned.

 Tomato Basil Soup Tips